- Find out what happens to your body once you start eating healthy

 - After a month

 - After half a year

 - And after a year

 Health is more than wealth.
 A strong and healthy body translates to a fuller, happier life.
-Here are interesting things that happen to your body once you start eating healthy.
+So while switching to a healthier diet is not easy, the benefits are definitely worth it.

 Make sure you monitor your progress to stay motivated.
 Check out how in our Ultimate Tracking Guide.

 First of all, the quantity of 100 calories of chocolate is a lot less than 100 calories of broccoli.
 Secondly, and most importantly, the quality of nutrients gained from broccoli highly surpasses that of chocolate.

 Sodas and pre-packed fruit juices are the sneakiest calorie and sugar sources.
 The reason behind this is that most people would be very surprised how much sugar and how many calories are hidden in a single glass of them.
 And of course it’s really easy to chug couple of glasses when you’re thirsty.

 Plus we also tend to assume that the words ‘fruit’ and ‘healthy’ come hand in hand .
 Well, the said truth is that they don’t.
 Supermarket shelves are stacked with artificial fruit juices that are pumped up with refined sugars and other flavor enhancers.
 These obviously won’t do any good to your diet.